fieldtrip/website/tutorial/preproc/denoising_opm.md

 In this tutorial you will learn:

-- How to characterize and analyze empty-room noise data
+- How to characterize and analyze emptyroom noise data
 - How to apply signal space projection (SSP) for noise suppression
 - How to use harmonic field correction (HFC) for environmental noise removal
 - How to apply adaptive multipole modeling (AMM) for motion artifact cleaning